 Remote collaboration technology has helped this mandatory work from home policy become easier.
 Remote working tools like video conferencing, chat and collaborative tools have made it possible to be productive and simulate a working environment while at home.

 While working from home does have its benefits, it also comes with it’s own fair share of obstacles.
 The most common one is keeping virtual employees engaged and up to date on communications.
-Without the relationship-building that comes with an in-person office setting, teams can lose their culture of collaboration.
+Without the relationship-building that comes with an in-person office setting, teams can lose their culture of collaboration in the workplace.
 As virtual workplaces have expanded, workers reported that “their work lives often lacked a sense of community and the richness of collaboration.
 Many experienced far too little unstructured social contact.”
 To ensure ongoing success with this model, keeping remote employees connected is the No. 1 priority for managers.

 How to Engage Remote Employees